twosixlabs/magicwand-datatool/README.md

 Magicwand is compatible with Python 3.6 or later.
 The simplest way to install Magicwand and its dependencies is from PyPI with pip, Python's preferred package installer.

+**Note** Depending on your permissions (Docker/Python), you may need to run some commands as sudo (e.g. `sudo bash bash scripts/pull_images.sh`).
+It is recommended to run without root first, and only run as root if necessary.

 ```bash
 pip install magicwand
 ```